Hear from teachers using my plays and skits

 From Karen Atkinson, in Nantes, France

-Just a quick email of thanks to say I purchased the book of plays during the holidays and used it for the first time Thursday night with my small group of 12 year olds and it was a huge success.
+Just a quick email of thanks to say I purchased the book of one act plays during the holidays and used it for the first time Thursday night with my small group of 12 year olds and it was a huge success.
 We started with the Easy restaurant play and they really got fully into character.
 Their exuberant personalities, which can be sometimes a challenge to keep under control, were perfect in this context and I received very pleasing feedback from parents too.

 From Lioubov Vereshchagina, Saint Petersbourg, Russia